 Students consider planning and resource requirements related to extended excursions/short duration expeditions in this unit.
 They are introduced to simple risk assessment models to assist decision-making and apply safe practices to cope with challenging situations and environments.
 They develop time management and goal setting skills to work with others and explore strategies for building group relationships.
 They understand the main styles of leadership and how to use strategies to promote effective groups.
 Features of natural environments and components of weather are introduced.

-Unit Learning Context: Activities may include, but are not limited to:
+Unit Learning Context: Activities include: